Vmlweb/Dingle/README.md

 ## File Uploads

-When using type.file the following Multer object is returned in the params property:
+When uploading files using the `POST` method the following Multer object is returned in the params property:

 - `fieldname` - Field name specified in the form.
 - `originalname` - Name of the file on the user's computer.